FunmiBADev/Algo-Startup-Challenge/Algo-CareBoxPack-PoC/README.md

 - The current implementation uses dummy data for streak tracking (as per POC requirements)
 - Wallet integration is set up but not fully connected to NFT minting yet
-- All components are mobile-responsive and follow the original HTML design

-## License

-Private - CareBox Pack Development Team